-Generally speaking, adult fleas and their eggs do not easily die in water.
-Many types of insect eggs can survive for days when immersed under water, and the same is likely true for flea eggs.
+Generally speaking, adult fleas and their eggs do not quickly die in water.
+Many insect eggs can survive for days when immersed in water; the same is likely true for flea eggs.
 Thus, simply taking your dog for a swim, for example, would not be an effective way to kill off fleas.
 There are, however, some notable exceptions to this:

-- Adding dish soap to water: Fleas are so tiny, they can actually sit on the surface of water without breaking the surface tension.
-When soap is added to the water, however, fleas will break the surface tension, sink under the surface and die.
-One way to catch fleas in your home, in fact, is to position a lamp to hang a few inches over a bowl of water on the floor, and add a few drops of dish detergent to the water.
-Since fleas are attracted to warmth, they will jump toward the light and then land in the bowl of water.
+- Adding dish soap to water: Fleas are so tiny they can actually sit on the water’s surface without breaking the surface tension.
+However, when soap is added to the water, fleas will break the surface tension, sink under the surface, and die.
+One way to catch fleas in your home, in fact, is to position a lamp to hang a few inches over a bowl of water on the floor and add a few drops of dish detergent to the water.
+Since fleas are attracted to warmth, they will jump toward the light and land in the water bowl.
 Thanks to the soap, they will not be able to float on the water’s surface; instead, they will sink and drown.

-- Hot, soapy water in a washing machine: As previously explained, washing flea-infested items in a clothes washing machine is an effective way to kill fleas, thanks to the laundry detergent, along with the heat of the water and the turbulence of the wash cycle.
-Fleas in any life stage will either be killed in the course of the wash or will ultimately wind up in the sewer.
+- Hot, soapy water in a washing machine: As previously explained, washing flea-infested items in a clothes washing machine is an effective way to kill fleas, thanks to the laundry detergent, the heat of the water, and the turbulence of the wash cycle.
+Fleas in any life stage will either be killed during the wash or wind up in the sewer.
 Any insects that might happen to make it all the way to the dryer will be killed off by more heat and turbulence.

 Do Fleas Die Without a Host?

-Since adult fleas need to feed on fresh blood in order to survive, they must live almost exclusively on a host.
-Adults can jump from one host to another, spending short times away from their fresh food supply, but in general, they will die if they are separated from their host for too long.
+Since adult fleas must feed on fresh blood to survive, they must live almost exclusively on a host.
+Adults can jump from one host to another, spending a short time away from their fresh food supply, but in general, they will die if they are separated from their host for too long.
 Of course, “too long” is a relative term—adult fleas can survive up to two weeks without a fresh blood meal!

 Fleas in other life stages, on the other hand, do not need a host to live.
 Flea eggs, for example, can live in an animal’s fur, but if they happen to drop off the host animal, they can also survive deep in the fibers of the carpet or the inner recesses of the couch where Fido likes to snooze.
-Once flea eggs hatch, the larvae can find and feed on various types of organic matter including “flea dirt,” which is actually half-digested blood particles that have been discarded by adult fleas.
+Once the flea eggs hatch, the larvae can find and feed on various types of organic matter, including “flea dirt,” which is actually half-digested blood particles that adult fleas have discarded.
 And flea pupae can survive for months in a dormant state before maturing into adults.
 Thus, adults are the only life stage of a flea that will die if they go too long without an animal host.

 When Do Fleas Die Off For The Year?

-Fortunately, fleas do die off when winter sets in—that is, assuming it gets cold enough outside.
+Fortunately, fleas do die off when winter sets in, assuming it gets cold enough outside.
 Fleas living outdoors cannot survive temperatures that drop into the mid-thirties (Fahrenheit) or below.
-Of course, in many regions of the United States, wintertime temperatures never get that low.
-This means fleas can survive outdoors through the winter in these areas, and thrive all year long.
+Of course, wintertime temperatures never get that low in many regions of the United States.
+This means fleas can survive outdoors through the winter in these areas and thrive all year long.

 How To Fight Fleas

 If you’re dealing with a flea infestation, it is of the utmost importance that you treat your pets along with their environment—that is, both indoor and outdoor living spaces—simultaneously.
-If you treat only your pet or your living spaces at a given time, but not both, the leftover fleas can easily and quickly re-infest.
-It’s also important to follow up with further, repeated flea treatments in order to ensure that these insects in all their life stages are killed or removed.
+If you treat only your pet or your living spaces at a given time but not both, the leftover fleas can easily and quickly re-infest.
+It’s also important to follow up with further, repeated flea treatments to ensure that these insects are killed or removed in all their life stages.

 There are several effective ways for the average homeowner to combat fleas on their own: